stbnrivas/dataModels/Alert/doc/spec.md

     + Attribute type: [Address](https://schema.org/address)
     + Mandatory if `location` is not present.

-+ `dateObserved` : The date and time the observation of the alert in ISO8601 UTC format.
++ `dateIssued` : The date and time the alert was issued by the alert generator in ISO8601 UTC format.
     + Attribute type: [DateTime](https://schema.org/DateTime).
     + Normative References: [ISO8601](https://www.iso.org/standard/40874.html)